3D Printing

 Not even a rough estimate?

-The software we use (Cura) calculates an estimated material usage, so if you look at your model in a slicer, you might be able to estimate that a bit better.
+The software we use (PrusaSlicer for PLA and PreForm for resin) calculates an estimated material usage.
+If you look at your model in a slicer, you might be able to estimate that a bit better.
 However, since we use our own profiles, the actual material consumption may differ from your calculated consumption.

 There are strange edges on the bottom and stuff was printed that doesn’t even appear in my model!